Exclusive: Russia used Facebook to try to spy on Macron campaign - sources

 Facebook told American officials that it did not believe the spies burrowed deep enough to get the targets to download malicious software or give away their login information, which they believe may have been the goal of the operation.

 The same GRU unit, dubbed Fancy Bear or APT 28 in the cybersecurity industry, has been blamed for hacking the Democratic National Committee during the 2016 U.S. presidential election and many other political targets.

-The GRU did not respond to a request for comment.
+The Kremlin referred all questions about the GRU to the Russian Defence Ministry, which did not respond to a request for comment.

 Email accounts belonging to Macron campaign officials were hacked and their contents dumped online in the final days of the runoff between Macron and Le Pen.